 Can my product meet the needs of that market?

-"Product-market fit" is a term originally coined by serial entrepreneur and VC Marc Andreessen in his epic post "The Only Thing that Matters."
+"Product/market fit" is a term originally coined by serial entrepreneur and VC Marc Andreessen in his epic post "The Only Thing that Matters."
 In short, it refers to being in a good market with a product that can satisfy that market.
-If you really have it, typically you will be stretched to the limit with resources in order to deliver the product.
+If you really have it, typically you will be stretched to the limit with resources to deliver the product.

 Having achieved product/market fit, you can safely say that you have fully proven the value hypothesis, where the value hypothesis is the key assumption that underlies why a customer is likely to use your product.
 Andy Rachleff of Wealthfront argues that you should achieve PMF before searching for venture money.

 Product/market fit is also a proxy for customer excitement.
 Customers recommend you more frequently if you've achieved it.

 This survey technique gives you a quantitative measure of whether you've achieved PMF.

 Sean Ellis recommends sending the PMF survey question to people who have: